Suruthi-G-K/loki/docs/sources/configuration/examples.md

 # trusted profile name or trusted profile ID along with the compute resource token file.
 # If we pass both trusted profile name and trusted profile ID it should be of
 # same trusted profile.
+# In order to have Trusted profile authentication we need to follow an additional step to create a trusted profile.
+# See more details about trusted profile here https://cloud.ibm.com/docs/account?topic=account-create-trusted-profile&interface=ui.

 schema_config:
   configs: